poulti/brain-pages/docs/autonomous-underearth-house.md

 # Secondary

 ## Heating / cooling
-Via the ventilation system
+- Via the ventilation system
 ## Heating water

 ## Access
-How to get inside in a safe way depending on the weather?
+- How to get inside in a safe way depending on the weather?
+Like a sas?

 ## Oxygen/CO2 levels + emergency alarm?
 ie. what if the vent for the Aircon gets stuck and CO2 level raises.